GyroSuperintelligence/CGM/docs/Foundations/CGM_Timelesness.md

     Thus:

     > Gravity is monodromy.
-It is the coherent remainder of incomplete recursion.
+It is the coherent remainder of surplus recursion.
     >

-    we don’t “fall” toward mass,   we fall toward **recursive coherence**. we are being pulled into **another’s incomplete memory shell**.
+    we don’t “fall” toward mass,   we fall toward **recursive coherence**. we are being pulled into **another’s surplus memory shell**.

     ---